Ashleyzawadi/oopjs/README.md

 ### CLASSES
 ### Why do we need classes?
-   automate the creation of instances reusability of your code
+   Classes allow you to automate the creation of instances reusability of your code

 ###### example class